 The bonding, the snuggles, the giggles!
 Being a pet parent is remarkable, isn’t it?
 Pets contribute so much to our lives.
 The connection that Washington pet parents have with their furry companions is real.
 In fact, the University of Washington offers free pet therapy to its students since studies show that animal-assisted therapy can reduce anxiety and pain in people.
 Our furry best friends are literally good for our health.

-Of course, our pets are important to us, but vet bills can really gnaw at our pocketbooks, which is why more and more pet parents have decided that pet insurance is right for them.
+Of course, our pets are important to us, but vet bills can really gnaw at our pocketbooks, which is why more and more pet parents have decided that insurance for dogs or insurance for cats is right for them.